 4. Get rid of fragranced products in your home

 You may already know that I advise against wearing perfume , but the same goes for any products that have "fragrance" (parfum) as an ingredient such as candles, air fresheners and personal care products like body lotion or conventional shampoo.
 That's because the word "fragrance" can contain over 3000 different ingredients of which don't have to be disclosed to the consumer.
+This is very different than a product that is scented using organic essential oils, like we have in our shampoo, conditioner and dry shampoo.

 Even products that are labeled as being "unscented" can actually be a fragrance in itself that is made to smell unscented!